intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 ### Runtime Configuration

-To use GPU acceleration on Windows, several environment variables are required or recommended before running a GPU example.
+To use GPU acceleration on Windows, several environment variables are required before running a GPU example.

 Make sure you are using CMD as PowerShell is not supported:

 ```
 call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"

-set SYCL_CACHE_PERSISTENT=1
 ```

 Please also set the following environment variable for iGPU:

 ```
+set SYCL_CACHE_PERSISTENT=1
 set BIGDL_LLM_XMX_DISABLED=1
 ```